walterkatrin/walterkatrin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a biologist and PhD candidate working at the intersection of molecular biology and bioinformatics, with focus on next-generation sequencing, microbiome analysis, and pipeline development.
+I am a biologist working at the intersection of molecular biology and bioinformatics, with focus on next-generation sequencing, pipeline development, genome and microbiome analysis.

 After years in academic research, I want to bring my work closer to where it is applied.
 What motivates me is solving real problems end to end and seeing the results being used.

 I offer a strong combination: a molecular biologist who also works confidently with bioinformatics.
 I understand data from the bench to the terminal, and I can translate between both worlds, so wet lab teams, analysts, and decision-makers actually understand each other.

-Outside of work, I recharge with family and friends, I love exploring new places with my dog or running small science experiments for my younger cousin.
+Outside of work, I recharge with family and friends, I love exploring new places with my dog or running small science experiments with my younger cousin.

 If your team is solving problems at this intersection, let's talk.
 Feel free to reach out via kwalter@mailbox.org or check my projects on https://github.com/katrin-walter.